-In other articles we have talked about breaking some of the rules set forth in Harvey Lapp's Ten Commandments of Euchre.
+In other articles, we have talked about breaking some of the rules set forth in Harvey Lapp's Ten Commandments of Euchre.
 Well here we go again; it's time to discuss commandment number three: 'Thou shalt not trumpeth thy partners Ace'.
-There are two conditions when trumping an ace is considered standard play.
-If you are trump tight, of course you will have to trump.
-Also, when defending against a lone call, trumping an ace that is led by your partner may stop the call.
+There are times when trumping an ace is considered the correct play.
+Of course, is one when you are trump tight.
+In addition, and perhaps more important is when defending against a lone call.
+Here trumping your partner's ace may stop the call.
 However, never trump with a nine as it will always be a complete waste of trump.
 Beyond that, there will be times when thinking outside the box is required.
 These times tend to fall under one of two conditions.
-If you think your left hand opponent will trump the trick and when you want to change the lead.
-In a case where there is an assumption that the trick will be trumped, then one should use the highest trump possible.
+One is where you want to change the lead.
+The other is where there is an assumption that the trick may be trumped.
+In this case, you should use the highest trump possible.
 If nothing else you may be able to force your opponents to use a higher trump.
-Trumping with a nine would be a waste, because if in fact they are void in that suit, then any trump they hold would overtake the nine.
+Trumping with a nine would be a waste, because if in fact they are void in that suit, then any trump they hold would overtake the 9.

 In this hand, the dealer is in the West position and just turned-up the ten of hearts.
-Bidding gets passed around and back to the dealer.
-As the dealer already held two hearts, he picked-up the ten and discarded the queen of diamonds.
+Bidding is passed around and back to the dealer.
+As the dealer already held two hearts, he picked-up the 10 and discarded the queen of diamonds.

 The hand gets underway with North leading the ace of clubs.
 Everyone follows suit and the ace is good.
 The N/S opponents have the first trick.

 Next, North leads the ace of diamonds.
 East follows suit and South, instead of throwing off, trumps his partner's ace with the ace of hearts.
 The maker has now lost the two first tricks.
 I'm sure many of you are questioning the wisdom of trumping in here, but the player doing the trumping was an excellent player and had a plan.
 Now the N/S opponents had a second trick.